Adamant-im/adamant-tradebot/README.md

-ADAMANT Trading & Market making bot is a software that allows to run trades on crypto exchanges or make fake volume.
-Trading is a mode when bot run orders according to some strategy.
+ADAMANT Trading & Market making bot is a software that allows to run trades on crypto exchanges, make fake volume (wash trading) and build live-like dynamic order book.

+* In Market making mode, the bot places orders and execute them by himself, making a trade volume; and builds live-like dynamic order book.
+* Trading is a mode when bot run orders according to some strategy.
 It can be profitable or not.
-In Market making mode, the bot places orders and execute them by himself, making a trade volume.
+Unavailable now—use [Zenbot](https://github.com/DeviaVir/zenbot).

 Trade bots work in ADAMANT Messenger chats directly.

 Features: